0l1v3rr/github-readme-tech-stack/README.md

 </div>

 <div align="center">
-  Display your favorite technologies, tools, or the tech stack your project uses with these fully customizable, good-looking cards on your GitHub README!
+  Show off your favorite technologies, tools, or the tech stack your project uses with these fully customizable, great-looking cards on your GitHub README!
 </div>

 <br>